All the annoying office sounds that make you want to die, ranked

 2. The sudden, heart-stopping jolt that accompanies the ear-drum shattering shrill of a practice fire-alarm that still dislocates your spine even though you know it’s coming every Wednesday

 You'd think that something that happens every week would become almost routine in your mind.
-Like when the bins go out, or when Geordie Shore is on, or when you have a Sunday roast – these things occur every week and you know exactly when.
+Like when the bins go out, or when Made In Chelsea is on, or when you have a Sunday roast – these things occur every week and you know exactly when.
 You can prepare for them.

 1. The earth-ending crunch of a crisp as it’s decimated within a mouth whose lips are steadfastly refusing to stay in contact with one another throughout the entire ordeal